jorondo1/misc_scripts/init_ip34.md

 This setup will allow others within your group (def-ilafores) to write/execute files you've created, allow you to access certain programs on mugqic, and finally will create a simple variable you can use to navigate to the def-ilafores directory, which is where you should generally work from.
 To get there and, for example, create a new project (under the analysis folder would be the best place), I suggest adding another variable to your `.bashrc` that will let you use the path to your project directory without having to type it in its entirety every time.

+In the following, replace your_project_name with the name you want your project directory to have, and PROJECT1 by a short name you'll remember (it will create a variable pointing to your project directory path, which you can use in place of the path when using the command line).

 	echo "export PROJECT1=$ILAFORES/analysis/your_project_name" >> ~/.bashrc
 	. ~/.bashrc
 	mkdir -p $PROJECT1